 Applies to cetuximab: intravenous solution

-Along with its needed effects, cetuximab (the active ingredient contained in Erbitux) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by cetuximab (the active ingredient contained in Erbitux).
+In the event that any of these side effects do occur, they may require medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur while taking cetuximab:More common